-If you have not previously run one of the Dynamics 365 managed code samples before, you’ll need to enter information to run the code, otherwise enter the number for one of the Dynamics 365 servers you have previously set up.
+If you have not previously run one of the Dynamics 365 for Customer Engagement managed code samples before, you’ll need to enter information to run the code, otherwise enter the number for one of the Dynamics 365 for Customer Engagement servers you have previously set up.

-Prompt Description Enter a Dynamics 365 server name and port [crm.dynamics.com] Type the name of your Dynamics 365 server.
-The default is Dynamics 365 (online) (crm.dynamics.com) in North America.
+Prompt Description Enter a Dynamics 365 for Customer Engagement server name and port [crm.dynamics.com] Type the name of your Dynamics 365 for Customer Engagement server.
+The default is Dynamics 365 for Customer Engagement (crm.dynamics.com) in North America.

 Don’t include the name of your organization or Internet protocol (http or https).
 You’ll be prompted for that later.

-For Dynamics 365 (on-premises), type your network domain and user name separated by a backslash (\).
+For Dynamics 365 for Customer Engagement (on-premises), type your network domain and user name separated by a backslash (\).

 Enter password Type your password.
 The characters will show as “*” in the window.
 Your password is securely saved in the Microsoft Credential Manager for later reuse.
 Specify an organization number (1-n) From the list of organizations shown that you belong to, type the corresponding number.
 The default is 1, indicating the first organization in the list.